 Application deadline is the third Wednesday in February for consideration for each spring semester.
 Applicants will be notified of the selection committee’s decision based on cumulative WSU GPA through the fall semester.
-Applications may be obtained from the ATEP director (JennOstrowski@weber.edu) within AT 1500 only.
+Applications may be obtained from the AT Program Director (JennOstrowski@weber.edu) within AT 1500 only.

 Students interested in transferring from another institution or from another major at Weber State University must meet University and College transfer requirements and complete the same requirements as freshmen in the Athletic Training Program.

 All applicants will be ranked using a numerical scale on the following criteria:

 AT 1500 - Introduction to Athletic Training grade

 AT 3300 – Evaluation & Care of Musculoskeletal Injuries: Lower Extremity grade

 Letter of Application [0-4 weight in selection formula = 15%]